core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

                                             the Group ID change
 ~~~~~~~~~~~
 {: #fig-key-material-diagram title="Relations among keying material components." artwork-align="center"}

+## Support for Signature Checkers # {#sec-additional-entities}

+The Group Manager may serve signature checkers, e.g., intermediary gateways, which verify  countersignatures of messages protected in group mode (see {{sec-processing-signature-checker}}).
+These entities do not join a group as members, but can retrieve authentication credentials of group members and other selected group data from the Group Manager.

+In order to verify countersignatures of messages in a group, a signature checker needs to retrieve the following information about the group:

+* The current ID Context (Gid) used in the group.

+* The authentication credentials of the group members and the Group Manager.

+  If the signature checker is provided with a CWT for a given entity, then the authentication credential associated with that entity is the untagged CWT.

+  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity is the end-entity certificate or end-entity untagged CWT.

+* The current Signature Encryption Key (see {{ssec-common-context-group-enc-key}}).

+* The identifiers of the algorithms used in the group (see {{sec-context}}), i.e.: i) Group Encryption Algorithm and Signature Algorithm; and ii) AEAD Algorithm and Pairwise Key Agreement Algorithm, if the group uses also the pairwise mode.

+A signature checker MUST be authorized before it can retrieve such information, for example with the use of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 ## Responsibilities of the Group Manager ## {#sec-group-manager}